cypof/objectfabric/index.md

 <img class="real-time" src="/images/real-time.png"/>

 The replication mechanism is modelled after source control systems.
-It tracks and creates immutable representations of changes that can be transmitted and cached as regular Web documents.
+It tracks and creates immutable representations of changes that can be transmitted and cached as regular Web documents, or could be replicated using e.g. DropBox.
 Changes are ordered and merged in the background by other clients, and can be stored to keep a resource history.

 ## + Offline